Worker’s Rights Watch (WRW)

 - Experience in labor and industrial relations and social dialogue between employers and unions/worker representatives would be an added advantage.

-To apply, please send a cover letter, detailed CV, three references and a motivation letter speaking directly to the job requirements to email@example.com.
+To apply, please send a cover letter, detailed CV, three references and a motivation letter speaking directly to the job requirements to [email protected].
 For more information or questions, please call Matsika at +266 6349 0996.
+The advert remains open until the position is filled.

 Remuneration: A negotiable package commensurate with the responsibilities of the position and the abilities and experience of the candidate will be offered.